one react js project that consume bundle of another react project

 export default Y;

-✅ Step 2: Bundle project-x
+✅ Step 2: Bundle project-x for Use in project-y

 1️⃣ Install Webpack & Babel for bundling: